gordonaspin/icloud_photos_downloader/README.md

                                   prints log messages on separate lines
-                                  (Progress bar is disabled by default if there is no tty attached) -h, --help                      Show this message and exit.
+                                  (Progress bar is disabled by default if there is no tty attached) --unverified-https              Overrides default https context with
+                                  unverified https context
+  --version                       Show the version and exit.
+  -h, --help                      Show this message and exit.
 ```